spiffe/spire-tutorials/k8s/envoy-x509/README.md

 ...
 ```

-Note that the selectors for our workloads points to the Envoy container: `k8s:container-name:envoy`.
+Note that the selectors for our workloads point to the Envoy container: `k8s:container-name:envoy`.
 This is how we configure Envoy to perform X.509 SVID authentication on a workload's behalf.

 # Part 3: Test Connections